BimaBizz/LoginApi/README.md

-# ApiLogin Addons Cockpit CMS V2
+# LoginApi Addons Cockpit CMS V2

 The ApiLogin addon is designed to provide user authentication, registration, and user management functionality through REST API endpoints.
 It is especially useful for applications where user data needs to be accessed or managed through API calls rather than through a traditional web interface.
 Below is a detailed explanation of how ApiLogin works, with a focus on its main features and functionality: